Hotels

 So, how do you do that?

-In the business world, nurturing relationships mainly looks like paying vendors ON TIME.
+In the business world, nurturing relationships mainly looks like paying vendors on time.
 Big fat bonus points if you pay EARLY.

 Your payment process needs to be as efficient, streamlined, and speedy as possible.